Lemoncode/async-javascript-fundamentals/13 Fetch/00_createRequestFactory/README.md

     });
 }
 ```
-* Notice that fetch is prepared to always a promise, even the success result.
+* Notice that fetch is prepared to always return a promise, even the success result.

 ### 5. Now let's define the src/js/main.js and check that is working on happy path